dart-archive/www.dartlang.org/src/site/codelabs/ng2/1-skeleton.markdown

 </ol>

-Your app's UI should load.
-If the app fails to load, the JavaScript console (**View > Developer > JavaScript Console**) might tell you why.
+* Your app's UI should load.

 </div></div>

 ## Problems?

-Look in WebStorm's window for possible errors then look in the JavaScript console.
-In Chrome, you can find the console under **View > Developer > JavaScript Console**.
+Look in WebStorm's window for possible errors then look in Dartium's JavaScript console.
+You can find the console under **View > Developer > JavaScript Console**.

 Finally, check your code against the files in